mbacchi/inlets-aws-terraform/README.md

 * Installing terraform
 * Cloning this repository
 * Running `terraform init` in the cloned directory
 * Exporting environment variable for your AWS_PROFILE and AWS_REGION.
 This looks something like:

     `export AWS_PROFILE=blah && export AWS_REGION=us-east-2`

+**Note**: You will need to change the `key_name` on line 64 of `main.tf` to the name of your own keypair.

 ### Create the terraform plan